huntergps/handbook-docs/Fuse/03 - UI Components.md

 - `Distance` - The distance in points from the source of the shadow
 - `Size` - The size of the dropshadow
 - `Spread` - How the shadow drops off.
 The closer to 0, the more linear.
 Keep this value low (experiment below 1.0), or you will get artifacts
 - `Color` - Which color the dropshadow should have.
-Note that this also supports alpha channel for adjusting shadow transparency (declare with using a fourth value for your hex color values, such as #FFF0 to #FFFF).
+Note that this also supports alpha channel for adjusting shadow transparency (declare with using a fourth digit for your hex color values, such as #FFF0 to #FFFF).

 ### $(Blur)